-Claire Ehrlich was appointed to the position of Librarian – Instructor and will provide a full range of reference services and promote increased information literacy among students.
-She joins the College from Illinois, where she worked as a coordinator of library instruction at Carl Sandburg College.
-She also previously worked as an assistant director at Hannibal Free Public Library in Hannibal, Mo., and was an intern/volunteer in the Family Resource Center at St. Louis Children’s Hospital in St. Louis, Mo.
-Ehrlich earned a master’s degree in library and information science from the University of Illinois at Urbana Champaign and a bachelor’s degree in English from the University of Notre Dame.
+Claire Ehrlich was appointed to the position of Librarian/Instructor in which she will provide a full range of reference services and promote increased information literacy among students.
+She has been in a similar position at the College since 2019.
+Prior to her work at MVCC, Erhlich served as coordinator of Library Instruction at Carl Sandburg College in Illinois, and was assistant director of Hannibal Free Public Library in Missouri.
+She holds a master’s degree in Library and Information Science from the University of Illinois at Urbana Champaign and a bachelor’s degree in English from the University of Notre Dame.